AmrDeveloper/Amun/README.md

 - No implicit casting, every cast must be explicit to be clear
 - Defer Statement
 - Default initalization value for global and local variables
+- Resolving Constants Index, If Expressions at Compile time

 ### Requirements for Developments
 - C++ Compiler (GCC or Clang) that support C++20